MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Depending on how extensive your surgery needs to be, you may be required to stay overnight in the hospital or stay a few nights.

 The results of FFS are considered permanent.
-While your face will continue to age as normal, the overall look will remain feminine and you will not revert back to your previous masculine appearance.
-You may need to take hormonal therapy to control facial hair and muscle growth, but the bony shape will not alter severely.
+While your face will continue to age as normal, the overall results should remain long-lasting.
+You may need to take hormonal therapy to control facial hair and muscle growth, but the shape should not alter severely.

-The cost of facial feminisation surgery varies depending on the complexity of the case along with any other procedures you have done.
-This FFS fee includes all costs associated with the surgery including, surgeon fees, anaesthetist fees, hospital fees and any medications required after surgery.
+The cost of Facial Feminisation Surgery varies depending on the complexity of the case along with any other procedures you undergo.
+This FFS fee includes all costs associated with the surgery, including surgeon fees, anaesthetist fees, hospital fees and any medications required after surgery.

-If you meet certain strict criteria, you might be eligible for a partial rebate by medicare or health insurance subsidy for plastic surgery.
+If you meet certain strict criteria, you might be eligible for a partial rebate from Medicare or a health insurance subsidy for plastic surgery.

-You can learn more about possible Medicare & Health Fund coverage, Facial Feminisation Surgery Payment Plan, or the costs for face surgery on our Surgical Costs page.
+You can learn more about possible Medicare & Health Fund coverage, Facial Feminisation Surgery Payment Plans, and the costs for face surgery on our Surgical Costs page.

 Speak With Dr Jeremy Hunt

-Dr Hunt prides himself on practicing the most appropriate techniques and practices for all patients, which begins from the first consultation.
+Dr Hunt prides himself on practising the most appropriate techniques and practices for all patients, which begins from the first consultation.

 Always Do Your Research